 Superior Plus Corporation (SUUIF) is one such company whose management team has decided to pay a monthly dividend to shareholders.
-And, the company has an exceptionally high dividend yield.
+And, the company has a substantial dividend yield.

-Superior Plus’ high dividend yield and monthly dividend payments are two reasons why investors might take interest in this stock.
+As of today, Superior Plus yields 6.5% – about four times the 1.6% dividend yield of the S&P 500.
+The high dividend yield and the monthly dividend payments of Superior Plus are two reasons why investors might take interest in this stock.

-This article will analyze Superior Plus’ investment prospects in detail to determine whether the company merits consideration for the portfolios of dividend growth investors.
+This article will analyze the investment prospects of Superior Plus in detail to determine whether the company merits consideration for the portfolios of income-oriented investors.

 Source: Investor Presentation